Zero-Knowledge Encryption

 How does zero-knowledge password verification work?

-When you log in, your device derives an encryption key from your password using PBKDF2 (600,000 iterations).
+When you log in, your device derives an encryption key from your password using Argon2id (64 MiB memory-hard, 3 iterations).
 It then creates a cryptographic proof using HMAC-SHA256 with this key.
 The server compares a hash of this proof against what was stored during registration.
-Your password never leaves your device - only a proof that you know it.
+Your password never leaves your device, only a proof that you know it.

 How do you prevent session hijacking?